-1.4 Processor
+1.5 Processor

-The board is designed to support Intel Pentium 4 processors in an LGA775 processor socket with an 800 or 533 MHz system bus.
+The boards are designed to support Intel Pentium 4 processors in an LGA775 processor socket with an 800 or 533 MHz system bus.
 See the Intel web site listed below for the most up-to-date list of supported processors.